MadROM Builder's Compendium

 • Catastrophic failure steps bonuses down instead of vaporising items, but +5 or higher bonuses spike failure quickly because of quadratic penalties.

-Sources: Rebuilt objstats.doc guidance combined with the current enchant and Ancient tier logic in docs/gameplay_systems.html.
+Sources: rebuilt object-stat guidance plus the current enchant and Ancient tier logic in docs/gameplay_systems.html.

 Achievement configuration